 1. Great Britain

 Did you know that the Brits were the inventors of the heart-shaped chocolate box?
 In the 19th century, John Cadbury, Britain’s oldest and most famous chocolate manufacturer, wanted to boost chocolate sales between Christmas and Easter.
 So he invented the heart-shaped choccy box.
 It soon became a hit and has since been copied by chocolatiers around the world, especially on Valentine’s Day.

 2. South Korea

 In South Korea, women give chocolates to men on Valentine’s Day.
 If he likes her, he must give her a gift in return on March 14th, known as White Day.
-If the lady doesn’t get anything back, then on April 14th – called Black Day – she must go to a restaurant, order black noodles and lament her bad luck in love.
+If the lady doesn’t get anything back, then on 14th April, called Black Day, she must go to a restaurant, order black noodles and lament her bad luck in love.

 In the USA, greeting cards rule the roost when it comes to Valentine’s gifts – much more than chocolates or flowers.
 The Americans send each other a staggering 190 million Valentine’s cards each February.
-In US schools, sending anonymous Valentine’s cards is also a huge tradition, with many schools putting up special Valentine’s post boxes in classrooms.
+In US schools, sending anonymous Valentine’s cards is also a huge tradition, with many schools putting up special Valentine’s Day post boxes in classrooms.

 The Germans, rather strangely, have pictures of pigs on their Valentine’s cards.
 That’s because pigs symbolise luck and lust in Germany.
 The cards are mostly romantic, with piglets frolicking alongside hearts and four-leaved clovers.
 Others can be a little more raunchy, with pigs posing in provocative postures!